Cedtron/E-Recepites/README.md

 #Packages Used

 -Html2canvas: for converting div to pdf and download.

--Js2pdf: for converting div to pdf and download -Numbers :for writing numbers in words
+-Js2pdf: for converting div to pdf and download.

+-Numbers :for writing numbers in words.